 One great way to make sure project specifications and master guide specifications are technically correct is to review them with manufacturers' (or independent) representatives for the specified products.
-As knowledgeable as most specifiers are about..
+As knowledgeable as most specifiers are about a..

 Almost all architectural firms and specifications consultants maintain full sets of office master guide specifications, which, among their many benefits, serve to streamline the development of project specifications.
 Development and maintenance of..